Vegetarians Beware! 37 Foods That Are Surprisingly Not Vegetarian

-Parmigiano Reggiano Cheese and a few other cheeses are made with rennet, and often times (unless otherwise specified) this rennet is made from the stomach of slaughtered calves.
+Parmigiano Reggiano Cheese and a few other kinds of cheese are made with rennet, and often times (unless otherwise specified) this rennet is made from the stomach of slaughtered calves.
 Other cheeses that contain rennet include (but are not limited to) Gruyere, Manchego, Emmenthaler, Pecorino Romano, Gorgonzola, Mimolette, Grana Padano, Camembert, Boucheron, and Vacherin.
-Look for ingredient labels that list “vegetable rennet” or packages that are labeled as vegetarian to be safe.
+Look for ingredient labels that list “vegetable rennet” or packages that are labeled as a vegetarian to be safe.

 Vanilla Ice Cream & Raspberry Flavoring

 One rather disgusting ingredient will give you a nice smooth vanilla flavor in ice cream, while also providing a tangy raspberry flavoring for candies and other such foods.
 The ingredient is called castoreum, but that is just a nice word for the brown slime that is secreted from beaver’s anal glands to ‘mark their territory’.
 Even non-vegetarians should consider checking for this ingredient the next time they’re buying vanilla ice cream, or anything raspberry flavored.